-The usual fall leaf color leaf schedule is as follows:
+The typical fall color schedule is:

 - September to Early October: Areas above 6,000 feet, including Pisgah, Grandfather Mountain, Mt.
 Mitchell, and Craggy Gardens